Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Third-Degree Burns & Fourth-Degree Burns

 Third- and fourth-degree burns are among the most severe types.
-Not only do these affect the different layers of skin, but this intense of a burn injury can also reach as far as the bones, and the surrounding muscles and fat as well.
+Not only do these affect the different layers of skin, but this intensity of a burn injury can also reach as far as the bones, and the surrounding muscles and fat as well.
 A burn like this may also damage nerves, which would explain if you experience any form of numbness or tingling in the burn area.
 These burns are generally caused by prolonged time in the flames, rather than a quick encounter with a candle, etc.

 These require medical care.
 Do not attempt to do anything that could further injure yourself.
 If you were wearing clothes that have been burned to your skin, don’t try and remove them.
 Wait for the professionals to do that.
 Avoid using cold water to treat the wounds.
 The pain is going to be severe, but the cold water may further irritate the area.
 If at all possible, try elevating the areas on your body that received the burns, to decrease the blood pressure near the wounds.
+Additionally, aftercare is crucial; ongoing rehabilitation may be necessary to restore function and aesthetic appearance as much as possible.

 Symptoms of third and fourth-degree burns include: